(800) 543-0813

-You’ve had water damage in your house due to a burst pipe, a roof leak or a heavy summer storm.
+You’ve had water damage in your house due to a burst pipe, a roof leak, or a heavy summer storm.
 You hope that your insurance will cover the damage.
 What to do?
-First, read about mold below.
-You may not know the implications of water and mold damage.
+First, read about mold below to learn the implications of mold damage caused by wet conditions after a flood or fire.

 What Is Mold, and Why Should You Care?

-Molds are part of a group of micro-organisms called fungi that also includes mushrooms and yeasts.
+Molds are part of a group of micro-organisms called fungi, including mushrooms and yeasts.
 Molds are familiar to most people as food spoilers on items such as bread or fruit.
 Molds are nature’s decomposers in the food chain.
+They also feed on your wet rugs, walls, ceiling tiles, and anything that remains wet for extended periods of time.

 Mold requires the following conditions to grow:

-• Mold spores (which are always present indoors and outdoors)
+• Mold spores – Always present in the air, indoors and outdoors

-• A food supply which means anything organic such as books, carpets, clothing, wood, drywall, etc.
+• Food supply – Anything organic such as books, carpets, clothing, wood, drywall, etc.

-The last condition is moisture, it is the only practical factor to control in most houses.
+• Source of moisture – The only practical factor you can control in most houses.

-If allowed to grow inside your house, mold can be a problem because:
+If allowed to grow inside your house, mold can be a problem because it can damage your possessions and cause health problems.

 Dry Quickly to Avoid Mold!